CBEP-SoCB/Casco_Bay_CSOs_sum/Data/DATA_NOTES.md

 <img src="https://www.cascobayestuary.org/wp-content/uploads/2014/04/logo_sm.jpg"
     style="position:absolute;top:10px;right:50px;" />

+# Data Preparation Notes
-# Preparation of Portland CSO Data
+## Preparation of Portland CSO Data
-We use an R Notebook to prepare the Portland data for  analysis, working with data from 2015 through 2019.
+We used an R Notebook to prepare the Portland data for analysis, working with data from 2015 through 2019.

-## Reformatting 2015 Data
+### Reformatting 2015 Data
 The data from 2015 uses a slightly different  format from later years.
 It is structured with a row for each DAY within events.
 All other data sheets have a row for each EVENT, with a start date and an end date.

-We use R code to transform the data into the same format as presented from later years.
+We use R code to transform the 2015 data into the same format as used in later years.

-## Unmeasured Discharges From 2015
+### Unmeasured Discharges From 2015
 In addition, missing data has different import in 2015.
 In 2015, "--", which is interpreted as missing by our code, is flagged in the source file as meaning "metering data unavailable."
 It is quite abundant at some CSO sites.